zcash/sapling-mpc/README.md

 1. Send an email to tronz_mpc@tronz.io to apply to participate in MPC.
 Please introduce yourself in the email and tell us your available time.
 For example:
     ```
-    Hi, Tronz,
+    Hi Tronz,

-      I'm Brown Jiang, apply to participate in MPC project, my available time is 2020-01-20 ~ 2020-01-22,
-      8:00~10:00 am, UTC+8.
-As a student of Peking University, I live in Beijing China now, focus on
+      I'm Brown Jiang, applying to participate in the MPC project.
+My available time is 2020-01-20 ~ 2020-01-22, 08:00~10:00, UTC+8.
+As a student of Peking University, I'm living in Beijing China now, focusing on Blockchain technology.
-      Blockchain technology.

-    Your sincerely，
+    Yours Faithfully,
     Brown Jiang
     ```
 2. TRONZ will send you an email about the time for you to participate in MPC.